Reimagining South Asian Art: The Kathmandu Triennale's Expanding Vision

 Original date for fourth edition, postponed due to the COVID-19 pandemic

-Upcoming sixth edition to be curated by Nikhil Chopra and HH Art Spaces
+Upcoming sixth edition with theme "Coexistence," to be curated by Nikhil Chopra and HH Art Spaces (Dec 2025-Mar 2026)

 One of the most distinctive aspects of the Kathmandu Triennale is its use of historically and culturally significant venues throughout the city.
 Rather than being confined to conventional gallery spaces, the Triennale activates a diverse array of sites, creating a journey through Kathmandu's rich architectural and cultural heritage.